Metro Green Line Extension (Minnesota): Soil issues in the Kenilworth tunnel corridor

-The largest driver of delays for the Southwest LRT project was the Kenilworth tunnel, according to the Office of the Legislative Auditor and several Metropolitan Council officials interviewed for a March 2023 review.
+The largest driver of delays for the Metro Green Line Extension project was the Kenilworth tunnel, according to the Office of the Legislative Auditor and several Metropolitan Council officials interviewed for a March 2023 review.
 Before construction began, the tunnel was identified as a complicated project element because of the proximity to freight rail and residential buildings.
 According to project staff, soil issues were not anticipated before construction began; geological studies did not indicate that the initial construction method would be a concern.
 Engineering contractors and equipment suppliers for the Metropolitan Council agreed prior to construction that based on soil work done in the corridor, soil conditions would not hinder tunnel construction.
 Nevertheless, in December 2019, the civil construction contractor Lunda-McCrossan discovered poor soil conditions in the Kenilworth tunnel area, making sheet pile installation much more difficult and time consuming.
 By October 2020, Lunda-McCrossan submitted schedules to the Metropolitan Council indicating that construction work would be delayed by 25 months; however, the Metropolitan Council did not announce to the public until January 2021 that the project would be delayed, and did not specify by what amount of time.
 It was not until January 2022 that the project office announced construction would be delayed 34 months.

 Soil settling issues required tunnel construction to get quite close to buildings in the corridor.
 To protect the foundation of nearby buildings, an approximately 500-foot secant wall was added to construction plans.
 This required new equipment, different crews, and modified construction plans to be drawn up to complete tunnel construction.
 All of these issues contributed significantly to delays and increased costs.

 Improvements

-Throughout the corridor, construction of the Southwest LRT project has changed existing infrastructure, such as adding pedestrian and bicycle underpasses on the Cedar Lake Trail where they did not previously exist, updating trail bridges, improving freight rail crossings, and replacing freight rail track.
+Throughout the corridor, construction of the Metro Green Line Extension project has changed existing infrastructure, such as adding pedestrian and bicycle underpasses on the Cedar Lake Trail where they did not previously exist, updating trail bridges, improving freight rail crossings, and replacing freight rail track.
 A large amount of housing has been built in the cities along the route near stations, and according to the Metropolitan Council, over $1.8 billion in development has been built or permitted along the route.
 On opening in 2027, Metro Transit plans to begin operating new bus routes that connect to new light rail stations, modifying existing routes to connect to new light rail stations, and offering new microtransit options to light rail stations in Minnetonka.